Inpatient vs Outpatient Drug Rehab

 3. Crisis Management Plan:

-• Outpatient Focus: Develop a crisis management plan that outlines specific actions to take during difficult moments.
+• Outpatient Focus: Develop a crisis management plan that outlines specific actions to take during challenging moments.
 This plan may include emergency contacts, coping mechanisms, and access to crisis intervention services, helping individuals navigate high-risk situations in real-time.

 4. Relapse Prevention Strategies: